-CoreDX DDS provides three example "Hello World" applications: a 'C' version, a 'C++' version, a 'C#' version, and a Java version.
+CoreDX DDS provides several example "Hello World" applications: one for each supported programming language.
 These are simple applications that show the basic usage of the CoreDX DDS entities for sending and receiving data.

 Each of these "Hello World" examples contains two applications: one that will publish a "Hello World" message and one that will subscribe to and receive the "Hello World" message.